 Everyone loves to watch a spectacular shot.
-It could be a hole in one in golf, a half-court shot in basketball or a blue-line goal in hockey.
-But if you are the event organizer or promoter, you may find yourself shilling out some cash for a prize after these awe-inspiring moments.
+It could be a hole in one in golf, a half-court shot in basketball, or a blue-line goal in hockey.
+But if you are the event organizer or promoter, you may find yourself shelling out some cash for a prize after these awe-inspiring moments.

 When you have prize insurance, you don't have to feel that way.
 You can celebrate right along with the winner.
 Hole in one insurance pays the prize money to the winner, and as the insured you only pay a fraction of the payout for your insurance premium.

 An independent agent can help you compare multiple contest prize insurance companies and specific event coverages to find the insurance that fits your event or contest.
 Find an agent now to get a quote on contest insurance.

 Odds of Golfers with Varying Skill Levels Making a Hole In One

 - Odds of a PGA Tour golfer making a hole in one: 1 in 3,000

 - Odds of a single-digit handicap golfer making a hole in one: 1 in 5,000